-The eligible universe of the Underlying Index includes exchange-listed companies that meet minimum market capitalization and liquidity criteria, as defined by the Index Provider.
+To be a part of the eligible universe of the Underlying Index, certain minimum market capitalization and liquidity criteria, as defined by the Index Provider, must be met.
 As of January 31, 2022, companies must have a minimum market capitalization of \$200 million and a minimum average daily turnover for the last 6 months greater than or equal to \$2 million in order to be eligible for inclusion in the Underlying Index.
-As of January 31, 2022, companies listed in the following countries were eligible for inclusion in the Underlying Index: Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Hong Kong, Ireland, Israel, Italy, Japan, Netherlands, New Zealand, Norway, Poland, Portugal, Singapore, Spain, Sweden, Switzerland, the United Kingdom, and the United States.
-Additionally, ADRs of any company whose primary listing is in a country that is part of the Emerging markets are eligible.
+As of January 31, 2022, companies listed in the following countries were eligible for inclusion in the Underlying Index: Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Hong Kong, Ireland, Israel, Italy, Japan, Netherlands, New Zealand, Norway, Poland, Portugal, Singapore, Spain, Sweden, Switzerland, South Korea, Taiwan, the United Kingdom, and the United States.

 The Underlying Index is weighted according to a modified capitalization weighting methodology and is reconstituted and re-weighted semiannually.
 Modified capitalization weighting seeks to weight constituents primarily based on market capitalization, but subject to caps on the weights of the individual securities.
 Generally speaking, this approach will limit the amount of concentration in the largest market capitalization companies and increase company-level diversification.
-The Underlying Index may include large-, mid- or small-capitalization companies, and components primarily include healthcare companies.
+The Underlying Index may include large-, mid- or small-capitalization companies.
 As of January 31, 2022, the Underlying Index had 40 constituents.
 The Fund's investment objective and Underlying Index may be changed without shareholder approval.